cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 .. important::

     EXAMPLE: *10*

 =============
 Quantity step
 =============

-The number of product items between the two choices in the **Quantity** select box.
+The number of items of this product by which a customer can increase or decrease the number of this product in cart.
 For example:

 * **Min quantity** is *2*.